ak2022dev/bank_tech_test/README.md

 ## Design ideas 4
 The NINumber field in the Customer class was chosen to give each Customer a unique identifier.
 However to make this easier to change, a Strategy pattern seems appropriate to use.

+## TDD implementation 3
+### Customer class
+Start gradually creating Customer class and classes it will be composed of, unit-testing these first.

+### CustomerIdStrategy and CustomerIdNI classes
+To implement the abstract and concrete classes for the Strategy design pattern, making future changes easy if required.